-Students who wish to receive a refund of tuition must complete and process a Student Transaction Form, available from academic advisors.
-All students, including those who paid with postdated checks (see "Payment Policy" above), must follow this procedure.
+Students who wish to receive a refund of tuition must complete and process a student transaction form, available from academic advisers.
+All students, including those who paid with postdated checks (see "Payment Policy" on previous page), must follow this procedure.
 Refunds will be based on the postmark date or the Office of the Registrar's stamped date of written notification; refunds will not be based on the last date of attendance.
 Fees other than tuition are not refundable.
-To withdraw from a course after the drop period, see the "Withdrawal Policy" sections in this catalog.
+To withdraw from a course after the drop period, see the "Withdrawal Policy" elsewhere in this catalog.